 As you read his story you will be motivated to think about your own journey.
 Job's biography will help you realize that you too can achieve your goals by overcoming your struggles even when they seem to repeat themselves.

-Jobs Zero-to-Hero Story
+Steve Jobs Life Story

 Steve Jobs was born in San Francisco in 1955 and adopted at birth by a couple named Paul and Clara Jobs.
 When asked about his parents, Jobs has always enthusiastically responded that Paul and Clara were his real parents.